psidnell/ofplugins/README.md

 Variable replacement occurs both in the name and note of a project and all it's tasks.

-The plugin provides two actions.
+The plugin provides one action.

 **Select Template**: This action expands the selected template project.
 The selected project must contain at least one variable or an error will be generated.
 This is a precaution against accidental selection of a non template project.

-While selection of a project is possible on MacOS and iPadOS, it's currently not possible in OmniFocus on iOS.
-See **Choose Template**.

-**Choose Template**: This action scans OmniFocus for projects with variables in their title, and allows one to be selected for expansion.

 An example template project in OmniFocus might be: